jopela/wikistruct/README.md

 Make sure to check this project out!

 ## Known issues
-There is a temporary work-around implemented by adding a single newline to character to the wiki-creole text returned by the mediawiki API.
+To fix a bug, there is a temporary work-around implemented by adding a single newline character to the wiki-creole text returned by the mediawiki API.
 This changes nothing to the real content except by adding an empty newline in the last section of every article.
 This is a bug in the context-free grammar itself and will fixed in a later release.

 ## License
-Copyright © 2013 Jonathan Pelletier
+Copyright © 2013 Jonathan Pelletier (jonathan.pelletier1@gmail.com)

 Distributed under the GPL version 3, 29 June 2007